 WARNING!
 Remove the blade before performing any service to the motor.
 Failure to do so may result in serious injury.

 DANGER!
-Operator can not for any reason perform any laser maintenance or repair work.
+The operator must not for any reason perform any laser maintenance or repair work.

 DANGER!
-Never clean the blade or blade wheels using the hend-held brush or scraper whilst the saw blade is in motion.
+Never clean the blade or the blade wheels using a brush or a scraper whilst the blade is in motion.